E-Commerce Made Easy

-Launched in 2013, Selz (selz.com) is a merchant account provider that offers e-commerce solutions for businesses and bloggers.
-Selz offers a wide range of easily integrated online payment options, including online storefronts, a WordPress plugin, “Buy Now” buttons, and social media advertising.
-Selz offers its own payment processing solution, Selz Pay, through a partnership with Stripe, but it also allows users to integrate payment gateways from PayPal or 2Checkout.
-Martin Rushe is the CEO and founder of Selz, which is headquartered at 524 Union St, San Francisco, California 94133.
+Launched in 2013, Selz is a merchant account provider that offers e-commerce solutions for businesses and bloggers.
+Selz provides a wide range of easily integrated online payment options such as online storefronts, a WordPress plugin, “Buy Now” buttons, and social media advertising, and is considered a top alternative to PayPal.
+Selz offers its own payment processing solution, Selz Pay, through a partnership with Stripe, but it also allows users to integrate payment gateways from PayPal.

 - Sales & Marketing: Selz does not hire independent sales agents and has not received any complaints about its sales practices.

 - Rates & Fees: How Merchants Got The Best Rates With Selz.

 - Online shopping cart

 - Sales and marketing tools

 Our unbiased reviews are supported, in part, by helping you find highly rated merchant accounts.
 You can learn more here.

 Selz Rates, Fees, and Costs